Leeow76/redux-to-do/README.md

-CRUD to-do list with react, redux, jest-enzyme unit testing, Material UI components, other fun things in the future.
+CRUD to-do list with react, redux, Material UI components, other fun things in the future.
 Just for practice.

 ### `yarn start`